CUFE-Student-Guide/CUFE-Student-Guide.github.io/README.md

 # Retaking a course

 You are allowed to retake a course **5 times only in your whole academic study**.
-It is advised to do it only for courses where you got an F, or if you got a low score which when improved affects the cGPA greatly.
-Also, you can't retake a course after 2 main semsters have passed since you originally took it.
+It is advised to do it only for courses where you got a C or below, and it is a must if you get an F. Also, you can't retake a course after 2 main semsters have passed since you originally took it.

 **If you got a lower score, your old score will be replaced with the lower score.
 If you failed, then you will need to retake the course again.**